Integrated investment, retrofit and abandonment energy system planning with multi-timescale uncertainty using stabilised adaptive Benders decomposition: Literature review

 \subsection{Benders decomposition}

 Benders decomposition was proposed to solve problems with complicating variables \citep{Geoffrion1972}.
-Then generalised Benders for nonconvex problems were proposed \citep{Steeger2017DynamicProblem,Li2019AVariables}.
-Extensive research was conducted on accelerating Benders decomposition, such as choosing and adding strong cuts \citep{Magnanti1981AcceleratingCriteria, Oliveira2014AcceleratingChain}, developing a multi-cut version of Benders decomposition \citep{You2011MulticutUncertainty}, regularised Benders decomposition \citep{Zverovich2012,zhang2022_benders}, and using inexact oracles \citep{Mazzi2020,zhang2022_benders,vanAckooij2016InexactSupport}.
-In this paper, we adopt the approach from \citep{zhang2022_benders} and improve the method for solving MILP.
+Then generalised Benders for nonconvex problems was proposed \citep{Steeger2017DynamicProblem,Li2019AVariables}.
+Extensive research was conducted on accelerating Benders decomposition, such as by choosing and adding strong cuts \citep{Magnanti1981AcceleratingCriteria, Oliveira2014AcceleratingChain}, developing a multi-cut version of Benders decomposition \citep{You2011MulticutUncertainty}, stabilised Benders decomposition \citep{Zverovich2012,zhang2022_benders}, and using inexact oracles \citep{Mazzi2020,zhang2022_benders,vanAckooij2016InexactSupport}.
+In this paper, we adopt the multi-cut approach used in \cite{zhang2022_benders} and improve and extend the method to solve MILPs.

+A multi-stage stochastic capacity expansion program formulated as MHSP has a block separable structure \citep{Louveaux1986} and can be decomposed by Benders decomposition \citep{zhang2022_benders}.
+For Benders decomposition, all the long-term nodes (blue circles in Figure \ref{fig:MHSP}) are included in a single reduced master problem, and the blocks of short-term nodes (red squares in Figure \ref{fig:MHSP}) are in the subproblems.
+The REORIENT model described in this paper is an MHSP problem, and the investment planning part is tractable even though all the long-term nodes are included in a single reduced master problem.
+Therefore, we choose to use and improve the method proposed in \cite{zhang2022_benders} instead of using nested Benders decomposition or stochastic dual dynamic programming, whose benefit is to have multiple but smaller reduced master problems.

+A potential problem of Benders decomposition is that all subproblems need to be solved exactly at every iteration to generate cuts and obtain an upper bound. \cite{Mazzi2020} proposed Benders decomposition with adaptive oracles to avoid solving all subproblems at every iteration by utilising the structure of subproblems.
+In \cite{Mazzi2020}, Benders decomposition with adaptive oracles was shown to be 31.9 times faster than standard Benders decomposition for a 1\% convergence tolerance, and it has been further improved in \cite{zhang2022_benders}.
+The subproblems in the REORIENT model are large-scale operational problems that are hard to solve, and the adaptive oracles are needed to make the problem tractable.

+\cite{zhang2022_benders} pointed out that stabilising Benders decomposition is important when solving multi-region energy system planning problems.
+The level method stabilised adaptive Benders decomposition proposed in \cite{zhang2022_benders} is able to solve linear programs with 1 billion variables and 4.5 billion constraints very efficiently.
+Stabilisation is needed since the REORIENT model is a large-scale multi-region planning model.
+In this paper, we propose a new stabilisation method for solving the REORIENT model.
+This is because the level method stabilisation problem in \citep{zhang2022_benders} experiences a severe slowdown when there are binary variables.
+Therefore, we propose an alternative stabilisation called centred point stabilisation that speeds up the stabilisation step.

+In addition to Benders decomposition, Lagrangean decomposition \citep{Escudero2017ScenarioOptimization}, column generation \citep{Singh2009}, and combined column generation and Benders decomposition \citep{Huang2022AUncertainties} have been proposed for capacity expansion problems.
+These approaches can solve problems with integer variables in the operational problem, however, this is not a feature that is needed in the REORIENT model, and they do not exploit the block separable structure of MHSP, which makes them less suitable alternatives than the method in \cite{zhang2022_benders}.